dd9jn/rfc4880bis/crypto-refresh.md

 The S2K algorithm is applied to the passphrase, with as associated data the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet specified in the Symmetric-Key Encrypted Session Key packet.
 For example, the associated data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.

-The resulting symmetric-key encryption key is used, with one of the AEAD algorithms specified for the AEAD Encrypted Data Packet, to encrypt a one-octet symmetric-key algorithm identifier and a one-octet AEAD algorithm identifier that specify the encryption algorithm used to encrypt the following AEAD Encrypted Data Packet, followed by the session key octets themselves.
+The resulting symmetric-key encryption key is used, with one of the AEAD algorithms specified for the AEAD Encrypted Data Packet, to encrypt the Packet Tag of the following AEAD Encrypted Data packet in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), its packet version number, a one-octet symmetric-key algorithm identifier and a one-octet AEAD algorithm identifier that specify the encryption algorithm used to encrypt the following AEAD Encrypted Data Packet, followed by the session key octets themselves.
 Note that no chunks are used and that there is only one authentication tag.
 The same associated data given to the S2K mechanism above is passed as additional data to the AEAD algorithm.

-### No v5 SKESK with SEIPD {#no-v5-skesk-seipd}

-Note that unlike the AEAD Encrypted Data Packet (AED, see {{aead}}), the Symmetrically Encrypted Integrity Protected Data Packet (SEIPD, see {{seipd}}) does not internally indicate what cipher algorithm to use to decrypt it.
-Since the v5 SKESK packet's encrypted payload only indicates the key used, not the choice of cipher algorithm used for the subsequent encrypted data, a v5 SKESK packet can only provide a session key for an AED packet, and MUST NOT be used to provide a session key for a SEIPD Packet.
+V5 Symmetric-Key Encrypted Session Key packets MUST NOT be used to encrypt or decrypt Symmetrically Encrypted Data packets or Symmetrically Encrypted Integrity Protected Data packets.

+When using a V5 Symmetric-Key Encrypted Session Key packet to decrypt an AEAD Encrypted Data packet, the implementation MUST check that the decrypted packet tag and packet version match the packet tag and packet version of the AEAD Encrypted Data packet.

 ## One-Pass Signature Packets (Tag 4)